MohamedBishar/VISITED-ADDRESS-SITE/README.md

 - Implemented a `toggleDone` method for the Task object.
 - This method allows users to mark tasks as completed or uncompleted.

+- ## Final Testing and Refinements

+- Tested all features including form submissions, list displays, task toggling, and removal.
+- Ensured that everything works as expected and made minor adjustments for better functionality.